saurabhkara/Nextjs-Blog-Strapi/README.md

+This repository is backned for Next Blog built using next.js, tailwind css and strapi headless cms.

+Repoistory of UI of Next Blog : https://github.com/saurabhkara/Nextjs-Blog

 # 🚀 Getting started with Strapi
 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`